Professor, Mechanical and Aerospace Engineering

 AVC Research, Mechanical and Aerospace Engineering

-Nonlinear and adaptive control, distributed parameter systems, delay systems, extremum seeking, and applications to automotive and aerospace systems, energy storage, and biotechnology.
+Nonlinear and adaptive control, distributed parameter systems, delay systems, extremum seeking, stochastic control, and applications to automotive and aerospace systems, energy storage, and biotechnology.

 Jacobs School Faculty Update Your Profile